mlwrogers/cpaas-sandbox/docs/jaas/security_jaasE2EE.md

 In short, Yes.
 Here is a good overview of how Jitsi/JaaS is working for both 1:1 and 1:N calls and how encryption is handled for each.

+**Jitsi/JaaS meetings operate in 2 ways:**
+1. peer-to-peer (P2P)
-**Jitsi/JaaS meetings operate in 2 ways: peer-to-peer (P2P) or via the Jitsi Videobridge (JVB).
-This is completely transparent to the user.**
+2. via the Jitsi Videobridge (JVB).

+📘 These are completely transparent to the user.
+{: .text-blue-000 }

 ## Peer-to-Peer (P2P)